WebRTC-Thesis-Unina/RTC_Attacks/public/labs/1_2_sip_spoofing_dos_freeswitch/README.md

     cseq += 1
 ```
-Because the server must allocate resources to process each registration, memory is exhausted and the FreeSWITCH container crashes.

 You can observe this by monitoring the container with `docker stats`: after some time memory consumption grows until it hits the limit, then the container terminates.